Randeep27/oslo-origo/README.md

 Hi

-This is the project for oslobysykkel created in react and is hosted on Firebase.
+This is the project for Oslo Bysykkel created in react and hosted on Firebase.

 ## Link to the project is below: